lariosw/if-you-forget-me/poem.md

 #IF YOU FORGET ME

-I want you to know
+> I want you to know
-one thing.
+> one thing.
+Quote break.

-You know how this is:
+> You know how this is:

 if I look
 at the crystal moon, at the red branch of the slow autumn at my window,